Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

 For kinetic systems, a reduction in the number of species corresponds to MOR, whereas a reduction in the number of modeled reactions may be regarded as hyperreduction.
 Analogously to the simplifying assumptions discussed for column and HX modeling, the FOM of a kinetic system is often already a simplification of the real mechanisms and so is the mechanistic model of a reactor.
 Naturally, for two-timescale kinetic systems with a clear partitioning between slow and fast dynamics, SPT can be directly applied \cite{Vora.2001}.

-A large set of works has been devoted to constructing the invariant manifolds by approximately solving the invariance equations of chemical kinetic systems with non-obvious slow and fast partitioning.
-These methods employ system linearization \cite{Maas.1992}, computational singular perturbation \cite{Lam.1994}, thermodynamic dissipativity and symmetry \cite{Gorban.2004} relation graphs \cite{Lu.2005, Pepiot.2008}, or sensitivity analysis and numerical optimization \cite{Edwards.1998, Petzold.1999, Bhattacharjee.2003}.
-Extensive reviews are given in \cite{Gorban.2003, Chiavazzo.2007, Snowden.2017}.
-Recently, ML methods have been increasingly applied to reduce kinetic systems \cite{Ji.2021,Wen.2023,Kasiraju.2023,Pateras.2025}.
+A large set of works has been devoted to constructing invariant manifolds by solving the invariance equations of chemical kinetic systems with non-obvious slow and fast partitioning.
+These methods employ system linearization \cite{Maas.1992}, computational singular perturbation \cite{Lam.1994}, thermodynamic dissipativity and symmetry \cite{Gorban.2004} relation graphs \cite{Lu.2005,Pepiot.2008}, or sensitivity analysis and numerical optimization \cite{Edwards.1998,Petzold.1999,Bhattacharjee.2003}.
+Extensive reviews are given in \cite{Gorban.2003,Chiavazzo.2007,Snowden.2017}.
+Recently, {machine learning} {has} been increasingly applied to reduce kinetic systems \cite{Ji.2021,Wen.2023,Kasiraju.2023,Pateras.2025}. {Interestingly, the chemical reaction network formalism has also been applied as mathematical framework to facilitate quadratization of generic ODEs \cite{Hemery.2020,Fages.2025}.}

-For spatially distributed reaction systems, e.g., reaction diffusion problems and tube reactors, the application of POD-Galerkin method \cite{Park.1996b, Krischer.1993, Hoo.2001, Armaou.2002}, nonlinear-Galerkin method \cite{Foias.1988b, Graham.1996, Shvartsman.1998}, manifold-Galerkin method \cite{Lee.2020}, and lift-and-reduce techniques \cite{Kramer.2019} have been reported.
+For spatially distributed reaction systems, {\eg}, reaction diffusion problems and tube reactors, the application of POD-Galerkin method \cite{Park.1996b,Krischer.1993,Hoo.2001,Armaou.2002}, nonlinear-Galerkin method \cite{Foias.1988b,Graham.1996,Shvartsman.1998}, manifold-Galerkin method \cite{Lee.2020}, and lift-and-reduce techniques \cite{Kramer.2019,Benner.2020} have been reported.
 As shown in \cite{Lee.2020}, nonlinear subspace methods can significantly outperform linear basis methods in the very-low-order region.
-The classical collocation method is applied, e.g., in \cite{Hansen.1971, Georgakis.1977, Lefevre.2000}, to obtain low-order solutions of respective PDEs models.
+The classical collocation method is applied, {\eg}, in \cite{Hansen.1971,Georgakis.1977,Lefevre.2000}, to obtain low-order solutions of respective {partial differential equations}.
 Moreover, an overview of compartment modeling of distributed chemical reactors is found in \cite{Haag.2018}.

-For integrated reaction-separation systems (with recycle), the works \cite{Christofides.1996, Kumar.2002} performed a time scale analysis by means of SPT to derive ROMs for control.
-Along the same lines, \cite{Baldea.2006} investigated integrated reaction-heat exchange networks.
+For integrated reaction-separation systems (with recycle), the works \cite{Christofides.1996,Kumar.2002} performed a time scale analysis by means of SPT to derive ROMs for control.
+Along the same lines, \cite{Baldea.2006} investigated integrated reaction-{HX} networks.
 Ref.~\cite{Schlegel.2002} compared the POD-Galerkin and POD-Res method on an integrated reaction-separation system, finding similar ROM accuracy but higher CPU costs of POD-Res ROMs.